Lithiksena/learning-c-/README.md

 # learning-c-
 i will be uploding codes that simple and for begginers , as time passes i will upload more complex and advanced codes!

-<h1> cpp </h1>
+<h1> CPP </h1>
-C++

-C++ is a programming language, it's a hardware-oriented language
+C++ is a programming language, it's a hardware-oriented language.

-Which means: the computer likes it more therefore its harder to code but for the computer its easier for them to understand and solve!
+Which means: the computer likes it more therefore its <b> harder to code but for the computer its easier for them to understand and solve! </b>